IceCube Neutrino Observatory: Results

-In July 2018, the IceCube Neutrino Observatory announced that they have traced an extremely-high-energy neutrino that hit their detector in September 2017 back to its point of origin in the blazar TXS 0506 +056 located 5.7 billion light-years away in the direction of the constellation Orion.
+In July 2018, the IceCube Neutrino Observatory announced that they had traced an extremely-high-energy neutrino that hit their detector in September 2017 back to its point of origin in the blazar TXS 0506 +056 located 5.7 billion light-years away in the direction of the constellation Orion, the results had a statistical significance of 3-3.5σ.
 This was the first time that a neutrino detector had been used to locate an object in space, and indicated that a source of cosmic rays had been identified.

 In 2020, evidence of the Glashow resonance at 2.3σ (formation of the W boson in antineutrino-electron collisions) was announced.

-In February 2021, a possible detection of a tidal disruption event AT2019dsg was reported and a second candidate AT2019fdr in June 2022.
+In February 2021, the tidal disruption event (TDE) AT2019dsg was reported as candidate for a neutrino source and the TDE AT2019fdr as a second candidate in June 2022.

-In November 2022, IceCube announced the detection of a neutrino source emitted by the active galactic nucleus of Messier 77.
+In November 2022, IceCube announced strong evidence of a neutrino source emitted by the active galactic nucleus of Messier 77.
 It is the second detection by IceCube after TXS 0506+056, and only the fourth known source including SN1987A and solar neutrinos.
-OKS 1424+240 and GB9 are others possible candidates.
+OKS 1424+240 and GB9 are other possible candidates.

+In June 2023 IceCube identified as a galactic map the neutrino diffuse emission from the Galactic plane at the 4.5σ level of significance.